-- 1. Stand with your body facing downhill, beside the vehicle so you can reach the rear brake lever with your left hand. - 2.
-Be sure your legs are clear of the wheels. - 3.
-Check your footing. - 4.
-Then slowly and carefully back the ATV down the hill using the front brake lever to control speed. - 5.
+1. Stand with your body facing downhill, beside the vehicle so you can reach the

+- 2. Be sure your legs are clear of the wheels. - 3.
+Check your footing. - Then slowly and carefully back the ATV down the hill using the front brake lever to control speed. - 5.
 If you lose control of the ATV, for your safety, get away from the vehicle.